We believe that the most effective way to see the gospel impact every university in the world is through locally-led, indigenous national movements.

 Increasingly national movements are seeing students keen to get involved in financially supporting their local student ministry.

 The Governance Development program provides training and materials to national movement boards, to help them build a strong culture of good governance that is well-structured and God-honouring.
+This in turn enables and empowers a more effective General Secretary, and generates well-equipped and high-performing staff and student leadership, which results in thriving student groups.

 The Ministry Impact program seeks to help IFES national movements understand the impact and effectiveness of their ministries in order to sustain and grow work on campuses around the world.
 A specially developed e-learning course and ministry evaluation tool are helping national movements make better-informed decisions as they consider their ministry strategy.